-We laugh watching how read-headed Anna in Leap Year gets into one confused situation after another while chasing her boyfriend in Ireland.
+We laugh watching how read-headed Anna in Leap Year gets into one confusing situation after another while chasing her boyfriend in Ireland.
 Little do we know that most of the Irish superstitions and beliefs she has to deal with are still alive on the Emerald Isle.

-Irish Superstitions and Beliefs that Are Still Alive
+Irish Superstitions and Beliefs that are Still Alive

 The Irish superstitions and beliefs are as rich as Irish culture.
 They gifted the world with some of the most popular tales and myths.
 And although everybody agrees that leprechauns and other mystical creatures limit their spells and bad deeds only to old legends, the Irish luck is still widely believed in today.